 |19||Qiufen||Autumn equinox||23 or 24 Sept.|

 |24||Daxue||Great snow||7 or 8 Dec.|

-The first month was called zhengyue, "correct month," among other names over the millenia.
+The first month was called zhengyue, “correct month,” among other names over the millennia.
 All the others' names are simply numbers.

 Months were also referred to by their place in the season: mengchun being the first month of a season, then zhongchun and jichun.

 The month was divided into 3 sanxun, each of ten days: shangxun, zhongxun, and xiaxun.

 Days were also named using the same 60 day cycle used for years; one cycle made two months.